 Why do bonds offer the yields that they do?
-Throughout 2012, investors got paid less than 2% to own a 10-year U.S. Treasury note, while some high-yield bonds will paid you 8% or higher.
-Long-term bonds in Spain yielded over 7% on several occasions, while government bonds in Germany paid next to nothing.
+Throughout 2012, investors got paid less than 2% to own a 10-year U.S. Treasury note, while some high-yield bonds would have paid you 8% or higher.
+Long-term bonds in Spain yielded over 7% for part of that year, while government bonds in Germany paid next to nothing.

 The reason for these difference is that investors need to be paid in order to take risk.
 If an investment is seen as being low risk (such as Treasuries), investors don't require a huge yield to tie up their cash.
 But if an investment is seen as being higher-risk, market participants will demand adequate compensation to take the chance that their principal could decline.

 Take Italy as an example.
 In 2012, the country was already burdened with a high level of debt, which caused its bonds to rise to levels that were among the highest in the developed markets.
 Why?
-Investors, seeing the country's enormous debt load and weak economy, believed there is a greater risk that it can pay its interest and principal obligations than, say, Germany.
+Investors, seeing the country's enormous debt load and weak economy, believed there was a greater risk that it can pay its interest and principal obligations than a healthier country such as Germany.
 As a result, yields in Italy soared to the 7% range at the same time yields in Germany and the United States.
 From this example, we see that high risk = high yield, while low risk = low yield.
 Keep in mind, yields rise when prices fall, and vice versa.

 There’s a lesson here for investors: when shopping for an individual bond, a mutual fund or ETF, or even for an entire asset class, never just invest on the basis of yield.
 Many people are captivated by the allure of high yield bonds, but they miss out on the fact that high yield can also experience sharp price declines.
 In the final six months of 2008, for instance, the SPDR Barclays Capital High Yield Bond ETF (ticker:JNK) declined an incredible 20.9% -- a rude awakening for anyone who bought the ETF without thinking about the risks.